jaspreet1313/jaspreet-daily_blog/README.md

 **Date : 3-Feb-2022**
 <h3 align='center'>Introduction to frappe</h3>

-<p align="justify">Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database.
-It is the framework which powers ERPNext, is pretty generic and can be used to build database driven apps.</p>
+<p align="justify">Frappe, pronounced fra-pay, is a full stack, batteries-included, web framework written in Python and Javascript with MariaDB as the database. </p>
 **Why Frappe?
 <p align="justify">The key difference in Frappe compared to other frameworks is that meta-data is also treated as data.
 This enables you to build front-ends very easily.
 We believe in a monolithic architecture, so Frappe comes with almost everything you need to build a modern web application.
 It has a full featured Admin UI called the Desk that handles forms, navigation, lists, menus, permissions, file attachment and much more out of the box.</p>